Program s3cmd can transfer files to and from Amazon S3 in two basic modes:

 So there are two files to delete – they’re those that were uploaded without dir1/ prefix in one of the previous examples.
 And also one file to be uploaded — dir1/file1-2.txt, the file that we’ve just modified.

 Sometimes you don’t want to compare checksums and sizes of the remote vs local files and only want to upload those that are new.
-For that use code>—skip-existing option:
+For that use the —skip-existing option:

 Download from S3